section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 ### Introduction

 Logging is one of the most important things we use while developing android apps.
 We use logs for almost everything.
 For instance, when debugging if-else conditions and when handling exceptions.
 Yet, as developers, we sometimes use the traditional log classes.
-These have a tendency to be cumbersome and time-consuming.
-Timber, which is a library developed by `Jake Wharton` has made logging easily attainable and with less code.
+These tend to be cumbersome and time-consuming.
+Timber, a library developed by `Jake Wharton` has made logging easily attainable and with less code.

 ### What is a Logcat?

 From the official documentation, the logcat window in Android Studio displays system messages.
 For instance, when a garbage collection occurs, it displays messages in real-time.
 It also keeps a history so you can view older messages.
 When your code throws an exception, the logcat displays a message.
-This is then followed by the associated stack trace containing links to the line of code.
+The exception contains an associated stack trace containing links to the line of code.

 ### What are some of the traditional log class messages?